 Float through the Air in a Hot Air Balloon

 Whether looking for a romantic outing or a group adventure, there is nothing like floating through the air in a hot air balloon.
-Prague Experience offers one-hour flights that take You all over Prague’s surrounding countryside, including Karlštejn Castle and Konopiště Castle.
-Check the website (www.pragueexperience.com) for current ticket prices.
+Especially on a sunny day, seeing the picturesque Czech countryside from the skies or the Prague rooftops is a must-do.
+There are a few companies which offer one-hour or longer flights that take you all over Prague’s surrounding countryside, including Karlštejn Castle and Konopiště Castle.
+Check the websites for current ticket prices.

 Copy the local people and try jumping off a bridge… Throughout the summertime, KI Bungee Jump (www.bungee.cz) allows you to do exactly that: from June-September (although, only at weekends), there are frequent plummeting sessions from Zvikovské podhradí, which is a bridge standing high above the Vltava.
 Prices are around 900 CZK to 1000 CZK for each jump, and make sure you book in advance.
 KI Bungee also offers lower adrenaline activities like rafting, kayaking and team building pursuits for up to thirty people at a time, as well as walking on hot coals.
 This last mentioned activity could have been inspired by Czech TV, where several reality shows have featured good looking contestants pushing themselves to their limits to conquer their deepest fears.